 How Should Babies Sleep?

-The American of Academy of Pediatrics (AAP) recommends room-sharing without bed-sharing for or at least the first 6 months or, ideally, until a baby's first birthday.
-This is when the risk ofSIDS(sudden infant death syndrome)is highest.
+The American of Academy of Pediatrics (AAP) recommends room-sharing without bed-sharing for at least the first 6 months or, ideally, until a baby's first birthday.
+This is when the risk of SIDS (sudden infant death syndrome) is highest.

-Room-sharing is when you place your baby's crib, portable crib, play yard, or bassinet in your own bedroom instead of in a separate nursery.
+Room-sharing is when you place your baby's crib, portable crib, play yard, or bassinet in your own bedroom instead of in a separate room.
 This keeps baby nearby and helps with feeding, comforting, and monitoring baby at night.

 While room-sharing is safe, putting your baby to sleep in bed with you is not.Bed-sharing increases the risk of SIDS and other sleep-related deaths.